rachlllg/Project_Pixelate-Images-and-Cluster-Colors-using-KMeans/README.md

 - parameter validation: pydantic

 ## Results:
 Since K-Means clustering falls within the realm of unsupervised learning, no 'training' was neccessary.
-The class `Process` takes in below 6 parameters and calls the various supporting functions within the class to process the input image.
+The class `Processed` takes in below 6 parameters and calls the various supporting functions within the class to process the input image.
 The parameters are validated using Pydantic.
 1. input_image_path (str): Path to the input image file.
 2. resize_ratio (float): The ratio by which the image should be resized.
   - Only positive values are accepted.